 So far so good.
 Her GPS directed her back to town, and she slowed down as she entered the city limits.
 She had to proceed cautiously.
 She knew there were cameras at the gym, her apartment and Tucker’s house.
-When she was ready, she’d lure the Monster out of sights of those cameras, and she would point her gun and pull the trigger this time.
+When she was ready, she’d lure the Monster out of sight of those cameras, and she would point her gun and this time pull the trigger.
 She knew he wouldn’t have hesitated to do the same in the past.
 She was just damn lucky he had a love affair with whiskey.

 She drove past Tucker’s house, and the front door hung open.
 Her heart sank.
 She continued down the street to her apartment, and she was relieved that her own car was still parked in the lot.
 A part of her wanted to go to her apartment, go to the place she called home recently, but then she remembered the images from the camera.
 The smashed flowers.
 The flowers that Mr. Goodlooking personally delivered to her.

 She parked behind it, and curiosity got the best of her.
-She did not see him anywhere near, so she looked through the windows.
+She did not see him anywhere near, so she looked through the windows of the disgusting sedan.
 Yuck.
 Fast food wrappers, empty water bottles, a whiskey bottle sticking out from under the driver’s seat, maps, and loose sheets of paper strewn about.
 She only imagined how it would wreak of whiskey and him and rotting food.

 No. She had to pull herself together.
 Passing out at the enemy’s feet was not an option.
 She willed her heart to beat, for the blood to return to her limbs, and forced deep breaths until she was no longer light headed.

-She slammed the hatch shut and returned to her, well not hers, but the Durango she was, well, sorta renting for the day.
-She took a picture of the Monster’s truck and texted it to the Monster.
+She slammed the trunk shut and returned to her, well not really hers, but the Durango she was, well, sorta renting for the day.
+She took a picture of the Monster’s sedan and texted it to the Monster.
 “I’m here.
 Where are you?”

 She turned her Durango around so she could drive off in a different direction than the gym, but parked at an angle so she could still see its back door.
 She wanted him to follow her out of town.
 Anywhere but here.
 She knew Boss and Tucker would be looking for her, and she didn’t want to be found.